Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Resurrection Cats/Resurrection Mau.md

 If Their Hit, Doesn’t Stack

+Resurrection Ability=Legendary Durability:

+When Mau Is Took Down, After 3 Turns, He Can

+Get Up With 1 Quarter Health And -2 Speed,

+This Can Only Be Used Once Per Match.

 Attack=Claws

 Melee

-+2 Attack
++10 Attack

--1 Enemy Defense When
+-10 Enemy Defense When

 Using Attack Against Enemy